 What does "Resident" mean?

 Most F and J students and scholars are nonresident aliens for tax purposes; however, a few are considered "residents" or "resident aliens."
 Please note that "resident for tax purposes" is only a tax filing status.
-It does not mean that you are a resident by other definitions.
+It does not mean that you are a resident by other definitions, such as immigration.
 Being a "resident" for tax purposes is NOT the same as being a resident for tuition purposes or a U.S. permanent resident (green hard holder).

 Resources to Determine Your Tax Residency Status